Signal model and event reconstruction for the radio detection of inclined air showers: Reconstruction of inclined air showers with a sparse antenna array

 \subsection{Reconstruction of air showers generated with a different high-energy hadronic interaction model}

 We repeated the same evaluation of the air-shower reconstruction with a sparse, realistic antenna array with the Sibyll2.3d-generated air showers.
-To reconstruct the electromagnetic energy \Eem, the parameters $\gamma$, $p_0$, and $p_1$ are fixed to allow a direct comparison of the $S_{19}$ parameter. $S_{19}$ decreased by less than 2\% from \SI{3.15}{GeV} to \SI{3.10}{GeV} for the Sibyll showers as compared with the QGSJETII showers.
-It is worth stressing that this change is not due to differences in the prediction of the muonic shower component between both hadronic interaction models.
+To reconstruct the electromagnetic energy \Eem, the parameters $\gamma$, $p_0$, and $p_1$ are fixed to the values obtained with the QGSJETII showers to allow a direct comparison of the $S_{19}$ parameter. $S_{19}$ decreased by less than 2\% from \SI{3.15}{GeV} to \SI{3.10}{GeV} for the Sibyll showers as compared with the QGSJETII showers.
+It is worth stressing that this change is not due to differences in the prediction of the muonic shower component between both hadronic interaction models, because we reconstruct the electromagnetic energy of the shower.
 The achieved resolution is very comparable between showers from both interaction models with the exception that the resolution for air showers with zenith angle $\theta < \SI{70}{\degree}$ for Sibyll showed a small degradation in resolution ($\sigma_{\Eem}^\mathrm{Sibyll}(\theta < \SI{70}{\degree}) \lesssim 7\%$ as compared to $\sigma_{\Eem}^\mathrm{QGSJET}(\theta < \SI{70}{\degree}) \lesssim 5\%$).
-See Fig.~\ref{fig:ldf:sibyll} in appendix \ref{app:ldf:energy-sibyll}.
+See Fig.~\ref{fig:ldf:sibyll} in Appendix \ref{app:ldf:energy-sibyll}.
 The other results, e.g., the reconstruction of \dmax and the \Eem reconstruction bias with \Xmax remain practically unchanged.